acgetchell/mundus-atrox/src/journals/sixth.md

 19. *Tasbros* is busy dying.
 20. *Viker* heals *Tasbros* with Cure Wounds for 8 HP, saving him.
 21. *Wulrif* Eldritch Blasts one of the Goblins but misses.
-22. Actius hits a Hobgoblin for 12 damage.
+22. *Actias* hits a Hobgoblin for 12 damage.
 23. *Geral* moves to the remaining Hobgoblin and misses.
 24. I move to the Hobgoblin, swing, and miss.
 25. The Hobgoblin attacks *Geral* and misses.